 Kim completed the US Sailing Race Management Course in 2021 and moonlights on the LYC Race Committee when needed.

 After introductory lessons with Hudson River Community Sailing, Charles (Chuck) Ricciardi received his New York State Boating Safety Certificate and has been sailing ever since.
 A member of the Liberty Yacht Club since 2019, Chuck has crewed with a number of club boats in the Wednesday night race series.
 He joins in on Regattas, boat deliveries, and pleasure sails whenever the opportunity arises.
 Chuck brings a creative background to the club, that includes film producing, writing and illustrating.
 He recently co-authored and illustrated his third children’s book, Immigrant, American, Survivor, that tells the heroic and inspiring story of 9/11 first-responder William Jimeno, and other heroes on that unforgettable day.
-Chuck writes and distributes the Liberty Yacht Club’s Quarterdeck newsletter and his artwork was featured on the back of this year’s Liberty Cup Regatta commemorative shirt.
+Chuck writes and distributes the Liberty Yacht Club’s Quarterdeck newsletter and his artwork can be seen on our Liberty Cup Regatta commemorative shirts.

 Mark and his wife Ashley have been sailing in New York Harbor for 14 years.
 During that time they have lovingly restored, sailed, and raced three classic sailboats.
 Their current sailboat (Koinonia) is docked at Hudson Point Marina in the Morris Canal.
 For the Thornes sailing is a family activity, as their son, John, is almost always along for the ride diligently filling his post as lookout.